Saturday Morning (1922 film)

-Saturday Morning is the fifth Our Gang short subject comedy released.
+Saturday Morning is the fifth Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Synopsis

 The various boys of the gang each manage to escape their responsibilities for the day, meeting up to build a raft for their pirate game.